Additional Installation Information

 Note

-TFTP, HTTP, HTTPS, and NFS repositories are supported for installation of hot patches and patches on Cisco ISE as part of the ZTP flow.
-The repositories created during the ZTP flow will not be visible or usable from the Cisco ISE GUI.
-These repositories must have anonymous access (no username/password) for the ZTP process to use them.
+Use TFTP, HTTP, HTTPS, or NFS repositories to install hot patches and patches on Cisco ISE with ZTP.
+Repositories created during ZTP are not visible or accessible from the Cisco ISE GUI.
+You can use only repositories with anonymous access (no username or password) during ZTP.

 Configure Public Key Authentication

-Users are now able to be authenticated using public key authentication, when adding the public key to the ZTP configuration file.
-When authentication using public key is enabled, password-based user authentication is disabled.
-The public key authentication mechanism can be disabled at any time.
+Users can be authenticated using public key authentication when you add the public key to the ZTP configuration file.
+Enabling public key authentication disables password-based user authentication.
+You can disable public key authentication at any time.

-To revert back to password-based authentication use the following command in the Cisco ISE CLI:
+To switch back to password-based authentication, use this command in the Cisco ISE CLI:

 conf t